 - A. Employees Basic Eligibility.
 Employees may participate in the Group Insurance Program if they are scheduled to work at least 1044 hours in any 12 consecutive months, except for (1) emergency, or temporary classified or intermittent employees; (2) student workers; and (3) interns. - B. Employees Special Eligibility.
-The following employees are also eligible to participate in the Group Insurance Program: - 1.
-Employees with a Work-related Injury/Disability.
+The following employees are also eligible to participate in the Group Insurance Program: - Employees with a Work-related Injury/Disability.
 An employee who was off the legislative payroll due to a work-related injury or a work-related disability may continue to participate in the Group Insurance Program as long as such an employee receives workers' compensation payments or while the workers' compensation claim is pending. - 2.
 Totally Disabled Employees.
 Consistent with Minnesota Statutes § 62A.148, certain totally disabled employees may continue to participate in the Group Insurance Program. - 3.
 Separated Employees under § 43A.27.
 Pursuant to Minnesota Statutes § 43A.27 subd.
 3a(1), an employee who separates or retires from legislative service, and who at the time of separation has five or more years of allowable pension service and is entitled to immediately receive an annuity under a State retirement program and who is not eligible for regular (non-disability) Medicare coverage may continue to participate in the health and dental coverages offered through the Group Insurance Program.

 Consistent with Minnesota Statutes § 43A.27, subd.
-3a(2), an employee who separates or retires from legislative service and who, at the time of separation is at least fifty years of age and at least fifteen years of State service may continue to participate in the health and dental coverages offered through the Group Insurance Program.
+3, paragraph a, clause (2), an employee who separates or retires from legislative service and who, at the time of separation is at least fifty years of age and at least fifteen years of State service may continue to participate in the health and dental coverages offered through the Group Insurance Program.
 Retiree coverage must be coordinated with Medicare.

 - 4. Employees on Unpaid Leave of Absence.
 Employees on an approved leave of absence may enroll in such coverages at their own expense for a period of one year. - 5.
 Temporary Employees.
 Temporary employees who are appointed for a period of no less than four months and who are scheduled to work no less than 50 percent of the normal work week may enroll in the hospital and medical coverages provided by this Plan at their own expense. - C. Eligible Dependents.
 For the purpose of this Plan, eligible dependents are: - 1.
 Spouse.
 The spouse of an eligible employee (if legally married under Minnesota law).
-For the purposes of health insurance coverage, if that spouse works full-time for an organization employing more than 100 people and elects to receive either credits or cash (1) in place of health insurance or health coverage or (2) in addition to a health plan with a \$750 or greater deductible through his/her\their-the spouse's employing organization, he/she\that spouse is not eligible to be a covered dependent for the purposes of this Plan.
-If both spouses work for the State or another organization participating in the State's Group Insurance Program, neither spouse may be covered as a dependent by the other, unless one is not eligible for a full Employer Contribution as defined in Section 3A.
+For the purposes of health insurance coverage, if that spouse works full-time for an organization employing more than 100 people and - elects to receive either credits or cash in place of health insurance or health coverage or towards some other benefit in place of health insurance, then they are not eligible for the comparable coverage or insurance under this article;